jasand-pereza/php-quick-template/README.md

 [dev.jasandpereza.com/quick-template](http://dev.jasandpereza.com/quick-template "Quick Template Examples")

 ### Notes from author
-This is pretty much as beta version.
+This is pretty much a beta version.
 Work may or may not continue.
 If you have any comments or questions, please email me at [jasandpereza@hotmail.com](mailto:jasandpereza@hotmail.com)